What's the Difference Between a PharmD and an RPh?

 Prior to 2006, pharmacists needed to earn a BSPharm to practice pharmacy as an RPh.
 Today, professionals must obtain relevant educational experience, pass a board exam, and often a state law exam, in order to be granted a license to practice pharmacy and become an RPh.

-RPh vs. PharmD: What’s the difference?
+RPh vs. PharmD: What’s the Difference?

+Two of the most common titles in the field are Registered Pharmacist (RPh) and Doctor of Pharmacy (PharmD).
 The PharmD or Doctor of Pharmacy degree is a doctorate degree that professionals earn over a number of years.
 This degree is a professional prerequisite for all graduating pharmacists to practice in the United States.
 After earning their advanced degree, graduates must pass national and state board exams, and be granted a license to practice pharmacy as a “Registered Pharmacist (RPh)”.

-What do RPhs do?
+What Do RPhs Do?

 Registered Pharmacists are licensed to dispense prescription medications, provide drug therapy management, and offer patient care services.
 They work in various settings including hospitals, clinics, and pharmacies, and collaborate with other healthcare providers to ensure patients receive safe and effective medication therapy.
 They also educate patients about their medications and their potential side effects, and they also monitor drug interactions and adjust dosages as needed.